-MEET THE MAKERS: JEAN PASQUET, LARRY SKOLLER, AND MARION DUBAND
+MEET THE DESIGNERS: JEAN PASQUET, LARRY SKOLLER AND MARION DUBAND

-ARTONIC Premium Organic Mixers is the first French line of quality mixers created for super premium spirits.
-These all-natural tonics and sodas are made with pure Gensac spring water and sophisticated blends of natural quinine, fruit and botanicals.
-ARTONIC mixers are certified as organic, use no artificial sweeteners, flavoring or preservatives and contain less sugar and fewer calories.
+ARTONIC premium organic mixers are the first range of quality French mixers created for super premium spirits.
+These all-natural tonics and sodas are made from Gensac's pure spring water and sophisticated blends of natural quinine, fruits and herbs.
+ARTONIC mixers are certified organic, use no artificial sweeteners, flavors or preservatives and contain less sugar and fewer calories.

-The ARTONIC brand was created by Jean, a highly-respected, organic cognac producer and Franco-American Larry, a three-time Grammy-nominated music producer and cognac exporter residing in Cognac for the past 17 years.
-The name and brand identity of ARTONIC evoke the liaison between artisan and artist—craft and art—and the savoir-faire, passion and humanity that define and drive their creativity.
-ARTONIC honors France’s deep legacy of valuing and supporting its artisanal and artistic communities.
+The ARTONIC brand was created by Jean, a highly respected organic cognac producer, and Larry, a Franco-American, three times Grammy nominee and cognac exporter residing in Cognac for 17 years.
+The name and identity of the ARTONIC brand evoke the connection between craftsmanship and art - and the know-how, passion and humanity that define and animate their creativity.
+ARTONIC honors France's deep heritage by promoting and supporting its craft and artistic communities.

-ARTONIC mixers are carefully designed to enhance the finest characteristics of your favorite spirits, allowing the singular and subtle aspects of each spirit to express itself.
-To achieve this objective, that meant creating mixers that were as pure and clean as any super premium spirit.
-They had to be organic and all natural, and have no artificial flavors, sweeteners or preservatives.
-These mixers could not be too sweet and the balance of sugar and acidity had to be resistant; the structure of the mixers must maintain its integrity in a cocktail and not lose its focus.
+ARTONIC mixers are carefully crafted to showcase the finer characteristics of your favorite spirits, allowing the singular and subtle aspects of each spirit to be expressed.
+To achieve this goal, it was necessary to create mixers as pure and clean as any super premium alcohol.
+They had to be organic and all-natural, and not contain any artificial flavors, sweeteners or preservatives.
+They should not be too sweet and the balance between sugar and acidity should be resistant; the structure of the wort mixers had to retain its integrity in a cocktail and not lose its orientation.

-Additionally, they should be dry enough to give each spirit more elbow room.
-The fruit, botanicals and quinine had to have an overall symmetry.
-The botanical could not blunt the fruit, but rather lift it, complement it, and give it an aromatic complexity that would come hrough nicely on the nose as well as the palette.
-The bitter notes of the quinine—the ingredient that defines a tonic water—had to be friendly enough to please the casual drinker but bold enough to satisfy the needs of the professional bartender.
-The carbonation had to possess fine, compact, elegant bubbles that would not be overly explosive and aggressive on the palette.
-Importantly, in deference to the growing demand for premium, non-alcoholic beverages, ARTONIC mixers had to shine as a complex and elegant stand-alone alternative for the discerning palette.
+In addition, they should be dry enough to give each spirit more space.
+The fruits, plants and quinine had to have overall symmetry.
+The botany should not dull the fruit, but rather lift it, complete it and give it an aromatic complexity that would be expressed both on the nose and on the palate.
+The bitter notes of quinine - the ingredient that defines a tonic water - had to be friendly enough to appeal to the casual drinker, but bold enough to satisfy the needs of the professional bartender.
+The carbonation should have fine, compact and elegant bubbles that would not be too explosive and aggressive on the palette.
+It is important to note that due to the growing demand for premium soft drinks, ARTONIC mixers had to shine as a complex and elegant stand-alone alternative for the discerning palette.

-To achieve these ambitious goals, Jean and Larry sourced the highest quality ingredients available and, with meticulous and uncompromising rigor, spent more than a year and a half creating and refining their recipes.
-They have now completed the first production of ARTONIC’s initial four flavors.
+To achieve these ambitious goals, Jean and Larry sourced the highest quality ingredients possible and, with meticulous and uncompromising rigor, spent over a year and a half creating and refining their recipes.
+They have now completed the first production of the first four flavors of ARTONIC.